YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/ProgrammingMethods/CodeReview.md

 ## [Motivation](https://medium.com/palantir/code-review-best-practices-19e02780015f)

-- The main way to lean and new things in your team.
+- The main way to learn in the team.
+  - Coding skills
+  - Other parts of the system
+  - Knowing you team members closer
 - One of the main daily human interaction between your team members.
   - Build Trust
 - The obvious - Find bugs, bad design, code smells.